djaessel/Py2MBScript/README.md

 python -B main.py --build-and-run
 ```
 As the title says, this only works for Linux at the current state.

+## Documentation
+Here I will tell you what might be different or going on in Py2MBScript, so you know how to use it.

 ### Global Variables
 These kind of variables are marked with '$' at the beginning of MBScript and are global as the name says.